australiaitgroup/OnedayHackDay-AWS-DE/lab2/README.md

 ## Requirement:
-1. Extract table from RDS table.
+1. Extract table from RDS table
-2. Save the data into a csv file.
+2. Save the data into a csv.gz file
-3. Upload the csv file into S3 bucket.
+3. Upload the csv file into S3 bucket

 ## Steps to Set Up
 1. **Lambda Creation**